goleaf/traviant46.prus.dev/docs/adr/0002-sitter-delegation-model.md

 ## Decision

-Introduce a dedicated `sitter_assignments` table with a corresponding `SitterAssignment` Eloquent model.
-The table uses `(account_id, sitter_id)` as a unique pair, stores JSON permissions, and keeps optional expiration timestamps.
+Introduce a dedicated `sitter_delegations` table with a corresponding `SitterDelegation` Eloquent model.
+The table uses `(owner_user_id, sitter_user_id)` as a unique pair, stores JSON permissions, and keeps optional expiration timestamps.
 Relationships are exposed through `User::sitters()` and `User::sitterAssignments()` for convenient eager loading.

 ## Consequences